Being on the outside as a loved one goes through cancer can be extremely difficult. Perhaps even more so once the chemo is over.

 It was now time to work on my relationship with my husband.
 I owed it to him, and I made it my job to help him find new ways to be supportive.

 We decided to approach support from a new mindset.
-I didn’t need him to take the same practical actions the way he did during treatment.
+I didn't need my husband to take the same practical actions he did during treatment.

-Now I needed emotional support.
-We had to relearn how to communicate with one another, navigate life after my treatment, and see how we could continue to meet each other’s needs.
+What I needed now was emotional support.
+We had to relearn how to navigate life after my treatment, communicate with one another, and see how we could continue to meet each other’s needs.

 This idea meant I needed to reflect on what actions could provide me with the emotional support I required.
 It took me a while.